 - UK financial services firms’ access to EU investors will be impacted: The existing ability to passport (whereby UK-based firms can apply for a passport to establish a presence or carry out business in another EEA state) may well cease.
-Current branch arrangements may be permitted to continue through some sort of grandfathering provision- but not necessarily.
 UK firms may have to get their European operations that are branches directly regulated by each individual national regulator.
 Firms need to think about which route would be most sensible in this instance- would it be more logical to service clients by setting up one mainland European entity and then passporting from that to the rest of Europe- for example?

 - The UK would need to draft new laws to maintain the status quo.
-A considerable amount of the existing legislation set out in EU regulations – including European Market Infrastructure Regulation (EMIR), Market Abuse Regulation (MAR) and Capital Requirement Regulation (CRR) – has not been transposed into UK law, meaning the UK government would need to draft new law to maintain the status quo.
+A considerable amount of the existing legislation set out in EU regulations – including MiFIR, EMIR, Market Abuse Regulation (MAR) and Capital Requirement Regulation (CRR) – has not been transposed into UK law, meaning the UK government would need to draft new law to maintain the status quo.

-However, despite the upheaval and uncertainty linked to a BREXIT, it should also be considered that UK regulators will have the opportunity to implement new legislation The government will be able to draft new laws believed necessary for UK markets, which might have previously been prevented by ‘maximum harmonisation clauses’ set by the European Commission.
+- Brexit will give UK regulators the opportunity to implement new legislation The government will be able to draft new laws believed necessary for UK markets, which might have previously been prevented by ‘maximum harmonisation clauses’ set by the European Commission.

-An interesting outcome of the UK departure could be the impact on future European financial services regulation – BREXIT could actually lead to more light touch EU regulation..
+An interesting outcome of the UK’s departure, could be the impact on future European financial services regulation – Brexit could actually lead to more light touch EU regulation..
 The UK is a strong proponent of financial regulation and often seems to take the risk adverse position.
-If they are no longer sitting around the policy making table, will we see a shift in EU legislation to be more light touch?
+If it is no longer sitting around the policy making table, will we see a shift in EU legislation to be more light touch?